 Yes, the top tax rate is lower than those seen in past decades, but that’s not the only relevant comparison.
 Compared to the rest of the world, at least for businesses, the US is already in bad company.

-Only the United Arab Emirates, an oil-rich Middle Eastern country with less people than Michigan, and Puerto Rico, a US territory, have higher top corporate tax rates than the 39.6 percent seen in the US.
-For comparison, the top rate in the UK is just 20 percent, China is 25 percent, Canada is 28 percent.
+Only the United Arab Emirates, an oil-rich Middle Eastern country with fewer people than Michigan; Puerto Rico, a US territory; and Comoros have higher top corporate tax rates than the 38.9 percent seen in the US.
+For comparison, the top rate in the UK is just 20 percent; China is 25 percent; and Canada is 28 percent.

-This already gives these countries a competitive advantage when looking to draw in businesses.
-Raising the rates further will simply accelerate this trend, and every time a company moves overseas it costs the US not only jobs but tax revenue.
+This already gives these countries a competitive advantage when looking to attract businesses.
+Raising the tax rates further will simply accelerate this trend, and every time a company moves overseas, it costs the US both jobs and tax revenue.

-Those who favor higher taxes on the wealthy believe it makes economic sense and see virtue in some redistribution of wealth.
-Their free-market opponents not only see this as wrong-headed government intervention but believe the economic consequences will hurt the rich and the poor alike.
+Bottom Line: Those who favor higher taxes on the wealthy believe it makes economic sense and see virtue in some redistribution of wealth.
+Their free-market opponents not only see this as wrong-headed government intervention, but also believe the economic consequences will hurt the rich and the poor alike.
 Where do you stand on this issue?
 Do you think taxes should be raised on the rich, or should the status quo be preserved?